Common Names: Great Horned owl, hoot owl, cat owl, tiger owl, eagle owl, horned owl and king owl.

 Habitat: Wooded areas including suburban and urban parklands.

-Diet: Primarily mice, rats and rabbits, but also small mammals, birds, insects, reptiles and amphibians.
+Diet: Primarily mice, rats and rabbits, but also small mammals, birds,

 Did You Know: